pelias/documentation/response.md

 ## Notable features

+## `coordinates`

+All results returned from Mapzen Search are points, and can be found in the `coordinates` array.
+Following the [GeoJSON specification](http://geojson.org/geojson-spec.html#positions), these coordinates are in **longitude, latitude** order.

 ### `gid`
 All places in Mapzen Search have a global identifier, known as a `gid`.
 Each matching record returned from a [/search](search.md), [/autocomplete](autocomplete.md), or [/reverse](reverse.md) geocoding request has a `gid` field.